tanmaysinghx/AngularApplication-profileDetails/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Entry Point: Register -> Login (with same credentials as provided on register form) -> Dashboard (Profile Details as submitted on register form)